univention/univention-corporate-server/doc/manual/mail/dnsbl.rst

 Identification of Spam sources with DNS-based Blackhole Lists
 =============================================================

-Another means of combating Spam is to use a *DNS-based Blackhole List* (DNSBL) or *Real-time Blackhole List* (RBL).
-DNSBLs are lists of IP addresses that the operator believes to be (potential) sources of Spam.
+Another means of combating spam is to use a *DNS-based Blackhole List* (DNSBL) or *Real-time Blackhole List* (RBL).
+DNSBLs are lists of IP addresses that the operator believes to be (potential) sources of spam.
 The lists are checked by DNS.
-If the IP of the sending e-mail server is known to the DNS server, the message is rejected.
+If the IP of the sending email server is known to the DNS server, the message is rejected.
 The IP address is checked quickly and in a comparatively resource-friendly manner.
 The check is performed *before* the message is accepted.
 The extensive checking of the content with SpamAssassin and anti-virus software is only performed once it has been received.
 Postfix has `integrated support for DNSBLs <http://www.postfix.org/postconf.5.html#reject_rbl_client>`_.

-DNSBLs from various projects and companies are available on the Internet.
+DNSBLs from various projects and companies are available on the internet.
 Please refer to the corresponding websites for further information on conditions and prices.